functionalDev/devtools-overlay/CONTRIBUTING.md

 :+1::tada: Thank you for checking out the project and wanting to contribute! :tada::+1:

 The following document is a _(work in progress)_ guide for contributing to Solid Developer Tools.
 It is a work in progress, so please feel free to suggest changes and improvements.
 If you have any questions, please feel free to ask on the [Solid Discord](https://discord.com/invite/solidjs).
-(We have a #solid-devtools channel there)
+(We have a #devtools channel there)

 ## Tooling